pgilfernandez/FreeCAD_stylesheets/README.md

 Caveats
 ------
 - as said in Installation, **full paths to images are needed**, that means all these .qss files should be edited per user.
 I hope FreeCAD developers make a workaround about it.
-- **the "Task panel" is not stylable** right now (FreeCAD 0.15), I hope it changes in the near future
+- **the "Task panel" is not stylable** right now (FreeCAD 0.15) but, thanks to the help of wmayer, it will be on FreeCAD 0.16.
+You can test it with [wmayer-qsint](http://sourceforge.net/p/free-cad/code/ci/wmayer-qsint/tree/) development branch and with these stylesheets
 - in app icons-buttons are designed in svg but are not stylable, that is, it's not possible to change them...
 I hope it also changes in the near future

 Known bugs